skallet/nordvpn/README.md

 This container was designed to be started first to provide a connection to other containers (using `--net=container:vpn`, see below *Starting an NordVPN client instance*).

+**NOTE**
-**NOTE**: More than the basic privileges are needed for NordVPN.
+- More than the basic privileges are needed for NordVPN.
 With docker 1.2 or newer you can use the `--cap-add=NET_ADMIN` and `--device /dev/net/tun` options.
 Earlier versions should run in privileged mode.
+- Keep STDIN open even if not attached `-i`

 ## Starting an NordVPN instance